Crestwave/bf/README.md

 # bf

-A collection of brainfuck interpreters written in pure AWK, Bash, and Elvish
+Brainfuck interpreters written in pure AWK, POSIX sh + printf, Elvish, and more

 ## Implementation Info